School power cut

 Around 400 boarders at a government boarding school have been without electricity for more than two weeks.

-This has forced students to study under dim floodlights and use torches to move around the dorms at night.
+This has forced students to study under dim flood lights and use torches to move around the dorms at night.

 It is understood that an underground power cable supplying the school was reportedly damaged during nearby roadworks.

-Permanent Secretary for Education Navin Raj confirmed on Friday that the Ministry of Education became aware of the disrupted power supply this week.
+Permanent Secretary for Education Navin Raj confirmed on yesterday that the Ministry of Education became aware of the disrupted power supply this week.

 He said ministry officials were working around the clock to restore electricity.

+“We are working around the clock on that.
 It is time to finalise a few of the approvals, and we are open to it this weekend,” Mr Raj said.

 “The problem has been identified and the team is aware.
 Our AIS (Asset and Infrastructure Services) team is on the ground, and we have got reports from the head of school, so we are looking into it,” he said.